vuepress/core/docs/advanced/architecture.md

   - As we are using markdown-it to parse the markdown file, the [extendsMarkdown](../reference/plugin-api.md#extendsmarkdown) hook will be processed before loading page files.
   - Page files will be loaded:
     - [extendsPageOptions](../reference/plugin-api.md#extendspageoptions) hook will be processed to create pages.
-    - [extendsPageData](../reference/plugin-api.md#extendspagedata) hook will be processed to generate data of pages.
+    - [extendsPage](../reference/plugin-api.md#extendspage) hook will be processed to extends page object.
 - In the **prepare** stage:
   - Temp files will be generated, so all hooks related to client files will be processed here.
 - In the **dev / build** stage: